-When a driver receives a traffic ticket, it is often mistakenly overlooked as insignificant and may not seem like a situation that requires an attorney.
+When a driver receives a traffic ticket, it is often mistakenly overlooked as insignificant and may not seem like a situation that requires a Columbus traffic attorney.
 Too many people feel as if there is nothing they can do after receiving a ticket.
 As a result, they often plead guilty or simply pay the ticket, both of which are complete admissions of guilt and will result in points on your license and higher insurance premiums.
 However, many driving-related offenses are inherently more serious, and can lead to severe repercussions including prison time, license suspension and vehicle forfeiture.

 If you are a professional driver then your commercial driver’s license (CDL) is essential for your profession and livelihood.
 As a holder of a CDL you are held to higher standard and face more severe penalties than typical motorists would face.
 While any traffic offense can have an impact on your insurance, employability and license, under Ohio law, certain traffic offenses committed by commercial drivers are classified as serious traffic violations.
 If a CDL driver is convicted of two (2) or more serious traffic violations in a 3-year period it will result in a 60-day license suspension, and if the CDL driver is convicted of three (3) or more serious traffic violations in a 3-year period their license will be suspended for 120 days.
 Ohio law defines the following as serious traffic violations:

 The most common traffic offenses we handle throughout Ohio for CDL drivers include: